Errahum/HeliosFinance/README.md

 Follow these steps:
 1. Run main, and create your Database or use your own data.
 2. Start analyzing in the notebook folder and share it if you want!

+## Currently in the app

+### SQL
++ Data creator sqlite with Yahoo finance API for 1h, 1d, 1m
++ sqlite updater
++ Started data merging (Not useful)

+### Data extraction and transformation
++ Extract Data: Extracts data from tables that have names ending with a specified suffix and stores the data in a dictionary.
++ Transform Data: Transforms the extracted data by saving each table's data into a CSV file in the specified output directory.

+### Notebook
++ data_management_analyst, data processing support

+### Data processing
++ Merge DataFrames: Reads all .csv files from the input directory, adds a new column with the file name, merges them into a single DataFrame, and saves it as a new .csv file.
++ Impute Missing Values
++ Delete Duplicates
++ Log Return Calculation

 ## Resources
 For more information, check out the following resources: